-Reddit Airs 5-Second Super Bowl Ad Celebrating The Power Of The ‘Underdog’
+Reddit Airs 5-Second Super Bowl Ad Celebrating The Power Of The 'Underdog'

 Social media site Reddit took out a brief advertisement during the 2021 Super Bowl that celebrated the power of the underdog following the trading frenzy inspired by subreddit WallStreetBets that involved GameStop stocks.

-The ad was a mere five seconds long, and it was nothing more that a screenshot of text surrounded by a red border.
+The ad, which can be seen here, was a mere five seconds long and it was nothing more than a screenshot of text surrounded by a red border.
 While it may have been short and not the typical ad that most viewers are used to seeing during the Super Bowl, the message was a nod to the power of the people when they come together and act upon issues that are important to them.

 "If you're reading this, it means our bet paid off," it continued, adding that "big game spots are expensive, so we couldn't buy a full one."